adolfoabegg/browse-commit/README.md

 browse-commit
 ---

-_browse-commit_ is a [oh-my-zsh] plugin that lets you open any commit in your browser from the command line.
+_browse-commit_ is an [oh-my-zsh] plugin that lets you open any commit in your browser from the command line.

 **Setup**